Growing up

 Death is better while engaged in one’s own duty; another’s duty is fraught with fear.

-Clearly, Sri Krishna says here that it is better to follow your own path, even if it leads to death, than follow the path of others.
+Clearly, Sri Krishna states that it is better to follow your path, even if it is defective and leads to death than to follow the path of others.

 Quran on personal responsibility